Small Cutting Garden Plan for Homegrown Bouquets

 Using this plan will help your cutting garden be a beautiful and productive space to create stunning bouquets for your home or to share with others!

-If you are thinking of starting a cut-flower garden, do it!
+If you are thinking of starting a cut-flower garden, do it.
 Make this your most flower-filled year yet!
-I’ve written a post on how to start your dream cut-flower garden here, if you need help getting started.

 Once you have the garden prepped, you’ll be able to use this planting plan to fill the bed with wonderful plants!